chriseidhof/chriseidhofnl/site/posts/swiftui-views-are-lists.md

 headline: The View Protocol Has A Misleading Name
 ---

 When you write SwiftUI, all your views conform to the `View` protocol.
-The name of this protocol is a bit misleading: I it could be called `Views` or `ViewList`, or something else that suggests plurals.
+The name of this protocol is a bit misleading: I it could be called `Views` or `ViewList`, or something else that suggests plurals[^discussion].

 For example, consider the following view: